0xjocke/toy-robot/README.md

 ## Design decisions and dependencies

-I choosed to develop in functional way.
+I choosed to develop in a functional way.
 There is no mutation and the application is built up of pure/stateless functions.
 You wont find any *this* in this codebase.
 I used  a test driven appoach, writing unit test with Mocha as testing library and Chai as assertion/expectation library before doing implementations.
 To help me not forgetting semi-colons and write with a consistent style I used ESLint.

 I used Redux to help me manage the applications state.
 Redux keeps the whole applications state in a single immutable object.